The Annual General Meeting (AGM) of World Sailing has confirmed the official line-up of events for the Paris 2024 Olympic Games.

 The equipment rules for kiteboarding's first appearance in the Olympic Games are as follows:

-The wind range for the Olympic kite competition is of between 5 and 40 knots.
+The wind range for the Olympic kite competition is between 5 and 40 knots.

-All Olympic kite equipments must be available worldwide without restrictions.
+All Olympic kite equipment must be available worldwide without restrictions.
 World Sailing, in cooperation with the International Kiteboarding Association (IKA), will manage and control the builders' licenses.

 The chosen equipment will be "locked" per Olympic cycle to ensure confidence and reliability in gear investment and a controlled evolution from one event to the next.